HNK Hajduk Split

-Hrvatski Nogometni klub Hajduk Split, commonly referred to as Hajduk Split (/hr/), is a Croatian professional football club based in Split, that competes in the Croatian Football League, the top tier in Croatian football.
+Hrvatski Nogometni klub Hajduk Split, commonly referred to as Hajduk Split (/hr/), is a Croatian professional football club based in Split.
+They compete in the Croatian Football League (HNL), the top tier of Croatian football.
 Since 1979, the club's home ground has been the 33,987-seater Stadion Poljud.
 The team's traditional home colours are white shirts with blue shorts and blue socks.